iBug/iBug-source/_posts/2018-04-14-build-github-pages-with-travis-ci.md

 To allow Travis to push to your repositories, we need to generate an access token for it.
 Go to [Personal Access Tokens][4] settings page and click *Generate new token*.
 Enter an identifiable name like "Travis CI", and tick the box beside `public_repo`.
 You can also tick other boxes but they won't be useful.

-Click *Generate Token* below and you'll get your token. **Be careful not to expose it** because anyont will have push access to all your public repositories (and other privileges, if you checked the boxes) with that token.
+Click *Generate Token* below and you'll get your token. **Be careful not to expose it** because anyone will have push access to all your public repositories (and other privileges, if you checked the boxes) with that token.
 You can revoke it at any time.

 Go to your build settings page on Travis CI.
 Scroll down and look for "Environment variables" section.
 Enter `GH_TOKEN` as the name, and your token as the value.
 Do **not** turn on "display value in build log".